danlentz/clj-hangman/README.md

 By composing multiple queries and performing aggregate operations to create new graphs, we express arbitrarily complex data queries using a well defined algebra of set operations.
-Its also possible to fully embrace the meta and to include assertions about the graph itself or about other Graphs.

 #### Indexing